geez0219/website-ng/src/assets/branches/r1.0/example/image_classification/mnist.md

 In this step, we will load MNIST training and validation datasets and prepare FastEstimator's pipeline.

 ### Load dataset
-We use fastestimator API to load the MNIST dataset and get the test set by splitting 50% evaluation set.
+We use a FastEstimator API to load the MNIST dataset and then get a test set by splitting 50% of the data off of the evaluation set.

 ```python